bryanferd23/Radiology-Information-System-with-Teleradiology/README.md

 --------------------------------------------------
 **What works?**

--login/logout
+-login/logout (authentication)

--authentication

--forgot password (email a new pass)
+-forgot password (emails a new pass)

 -add user by sending registration email (admin account only)